 - General Plumbing Croydon

-From a kitchenette install in a Croydon town-centre office to a commercial kitchen fit-out in a Thornton Heath restaurant, a Legionella risk assessment for an HMO in South Norwood, or a scheduled maintenance contract for a Purley care home — every engineer listed here is verified at time of listing and covers Croydon postcodes.
+From a kitchenette install in a Croydon town-centre office to a commercial kitchen fit-out in a Thornton Heath restaurant, a Legionella risk assessment for an HMO in South Norwood, or a scheduled maintenance contract for a Purley care home — every commercial engineer listed here is verified and covering Croydon CR postcodes.

 Sources & further reading